LavaLite/docs/roles.md

-Powerful package for handling roles and permissions.
+Package for handling roles and permissions.

 - [Installation](#installation)
     - [Composer](#composer)